Police ranks and insignia of India: Overview

-Director of the Intelligence Bureau Tapan Deka, IPS, inspecting the Valedictory Parade of IPS officers at SVPNPA, Hyderabad.

 Law enforcement in India is a state subject, and police organisation varies across states, though a general structure is followed nationwide.

 Flags and stars on official cars of senior IPS officers.

-Ministry of Home Affairs

-The Ministry of Home Affairs oversees internal security and policing and controls the Indian Police Service (IPS).
-The Ministry is headed by the Home Secretary, a senior IAS officer.
+The Union Ministry of Home Affairs oversees internal security and border management in India and acts as the cadre-controlling authority of the Indian Police Service (IPS).
+The Ministry is administratively headed by the Home Secretary, a senior IAS officer.
 IPS officers are recruited either through the national Civil Services Examination or by promotion from State Police Services after state-level selection.

-State Home Department
+The Indian Police Service cadre officers provide leadership to law enforcement and security agencies at both state and federal levels.
 Each state’s Home Department handles law and order, internal security, and police administration.
-It is headed by a Principal Secretary or Additional Chief Secretary, who supervises state police and related agencies.
+It is headed by an Additional Chief Secretary or Principal Secretary to Government, who supervises the administration of state police, prisons department, prosecution department, criminal investigation and related agencies.